Helperbird/website/src/pages/refund.md

 ---
 layout: templates/blog_post.liquid
-title: Refund policy
+title: Refund policy for Helperbird
-cardTitle:  Refund policy
+cardTitle:  Refund policy for Helperbird
 description:
   Refund policies are infuriating.
 You feel like the company is just trying to rip you off.
 We never want our customers to feel that way, so our refund ...